What Are You Willing To Give Up To Win Financially?

 Realizing this, I suggested that they sell the car.
 This is the husband’s dream car.
 He refers to it as his baby.
 He only drives the car during the summer months.
 They don’t need this car.
 It’s basically his toy.
 I told them that they had to sell the baby (car) because they were struggling to keep their house note current, the lights on and food on the table.
 I told them that if they wanted to keep the car, they had to follow the other recommendations I suggested and create an additional income of $625 per month or $7,500 per year so they could net enough after taxes to pay the car note.

-To date, they have not sold the car, nor have they worked the extra hours necessary to create the additional income.
-As a result, they’re still struggling to make ends meet.
+They never sold the car, nor worked the extra hours necessary to create the additional income.
+As a result, they continued to struggle to make ends meet.

 What Are You Willing To Sacrifice?